 The driveshaft came from a manual '88 528e.
 I got the tranny crossmember and shifter boot new from the dealer (both are cheap items).
 I used a random spring I found in my toolbox to help the clutch pedal come all the way up.
 And to hold the rear of the shift console up I bent a piece of sheet metal, drilled a bolt hole, rivetted it up in the tunnel, and fastened it to the console with a rubber donut in between.

 I replaced the 2.93:1 open differential with a 3.73:1 limtted-slip from a 325is.
 The only hang-up was that my old diff had not only the early style centered mount, but the cover was slightly longer on the bottom.
 Rather than risk oil leaks I bought another ('83-'84 I think) e28 cover to put on the new diff.
+Later on I changed to a 3.46LSD for lower revs on the highway (and 30mpg!)

 So where does the extra power come from?
 The new engine has a 325i cylinder head, intake manifold, and throttle body (plus associated plumbing).
 Connecting the ICV (in the old location) involves some hacked hoses and tape :) The engine also has custom ROSS pistons which are the same volcano shape (dish within a dome) as stock 325i pistons but with added compression height (1.5mm IIRC) and 0.5mm overbore.
-Plus I made two changes to the fuel injection: a 3.0bar pressure regulator and a modified EPROM for my 007 Motronic box (which BTW, had a socketed chip).
-It has a raised rev limit and more spark advance at low RPM/high load.
+Plus I made two changes to the fuel injection: a 3.0bar pressure regulator and a modified EPROM for my 007 Motronic box

 This is my "custom" body work which consists of a euro front bumper, the later US front valence, and $5 autozone turn signals.
 At first I thought it looked a little funny but it has grown on me and now I can barely stand to look at e28s with the stock super bumper.